Archwyvern/ImageProcessor/README.md

 =================================

 This is a program I made (am making) to generate normal maps for 2D sprites.
-It doesn't work very well on Windows because I suck at multithreading so I had to limit the number of parallel threads to 4 when on the Windows OS.
-It's still sort of fast, but might complain sometimes.

 The end goal of this project is to be able to run the program on a directory of images and for all normal maps (or any other things) to have consistent outputs regardless